microsoft/teams-ai/getting-started/CONCEPTS/APPLICATION.md

 4. If user authentication is configured, then attemp to sign the user in.
 If there user is already signed in, retrieve the access token and continue to step 5.
 Otherwise, start the sign in flow and end the current turn.
 5. The `beforeTurn` activity handler is executed.
 If it returns false, save turn state to storage and end the turn.
 6. All the routes are iterated over and if a selector function is triggered, then the corresponding route handler is executed.
-7. If no route is triggered, the incomming activity is a message, and the AI module is configured, then it is invoked by calling the `AI.run()` method.
+7. If no route is triggered, the incomming activity is a message, and the AI System is configured, then it is invoked by calling the `AI.run()` method.
 8. The `AfterTurnAsync` activity handler is executed.
 If it return true, save turn state to storage.

 > Note: To learn about what a *turn* is, see [TURNS](TURNS.md).